 Working with Fidelity also means that FutureAdvisor can help you save money by using fee-free or low-cost ETFs.

 Fidelity is just shy of that with 91 fee-free ETFs to choose from.
 Since you pay both an annual management fee and trade commissions with FutureAdvisor, this can really help you save money while optimizing your portfolio.

 The partnership between FutureAdvisor and these two brokerages also gives you flexibility.
 If you change your mind and don’t want to pay for the Premium service anymore, you simply remove FutureAdvisor as the account custodian.
-Then you still have your money invested in TD Ameritrade or Fidelity and you don’t have to worry about paying any transfer fees or closing fees.
+Then you still have your money invested in Fidelity and you don’t have to worry about paying any transfer fees or closing fees.

 Is FutureAdvisor right for you?